Boats, Family, and the Feeling of Freedom

 They are the texture of a life.

-And sometimes, the things that carry us through our happiest memories deserve to be seen with care.
 A lake house portrait preserves the place.
-A custom boat watercolor preserves the vessel that took you out into it, the one that gave you the view from the water, the wind, the movement, the feeling of being free for an afternoon.
+A custom boat painting preserves the vessel that took you out into it: the one that gave you the view from the water, the wind, the movement, and the feeling of being free for an afternoon.